atticup/ESP32-Marauder-/README.md

-The project aims to enrich my power as a prowd cheap yellow display user btw creidits to [**Fr4nkFletcher**](https://github.com/Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display) og creator (love you brosky now i have a base template) this is simply a fork for myself feel free to use it but i won't be fixing any bugs unless i experience them myself 🫠
+The project aims to enrich my power as a prowd cheap yellow display user btw creidits to [**Fr4nkFletcher**](https://github.com/Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display) og creator (love you brosky now i have a base template) this is simply a fork for myself feel free to use it but i won't be fixing any bugs unless i experience them myself 🫠 btw this is made for myselfish self feel free to use it but as i said before it's ur own pain to fix it if u have bugs (btw tested only on ESP32-2432SO28R w/o gps)

 ---